servirtium/servirtium-java/docs/SvnMerkleizer_More_Info.md

 coverage to the SvnMerkleizer codebase for RecordingSubversionServiceTests or PlayingBackSvnMerkleizerServiceTests test classes.

-This suite is overkill really, as 13,500 HTTP operations recorded into Markdown is too big to be human comprehensible.
+This suite is ridiculous overkill really, as 13,500 HTTP operations recorded into Markdown is too big to be human comprehensible.
 For correct usage of Servirtium, you'd have a test that did a handful of HTTP operations at most, and finished (playback mode) in less than half a second.

+* `RecordingSubversionServiceTests` - 69% code coverage - 2m 21s
+* `PlayingBackSvnMerkleizerServiceTests` - 69% code coverage - 51s

 Markdown recordings [here](https://github.com/paul-hammant/SvnMerkleizer/tree/master/src/test/mocks/subversion).